-Are you a new driver and want to learn about some unwritten road rules that no one tells you about?
-Or are you an experienced driver who wants to see if you missed any important rules?
-Look no further because I found a thread where people shared their top-voted responses to this question!
+Are you a new driver and curious about hidden road rules that people don’t usually talk about?
+Or are you a skilled driver wanting to check if you know all the important rules?
+You’re in luck!
+I found a discussion where folks shared their most liked answers to this question!

 1. Don’t Be Nice, Be Predictable

 The top-voted reaction was to not be nice but to be predictable.
 Someone explained that this means don’t slam on your brakes to let someone else go if you should go first when following the rules of driving.
 Drive predictably.

 The importance of driving predictable was confirmed by someone saying yielding when you have the right of way just slows everything down.
 When it’s your turn to go, go.

 Assume everyone else is an idiot.
 That’s the safest for everyone, as one person expressed.

 Another clarified, “This!
 And don’t barrel into an intersection just because you have the green.
 EXPECT that someone might run the red light.”

 And on that note, green means legal, not safe.
 Assume everyone is trying to crash into you.

 Many people shared their experiences of someone running the red light.
 One even said she watched an incident happen, and the lady in the wrong got out of her car and said she ran the light.
 “I could not believe her audacity to admit what she did while refusing to take responsibility.”

 4. When Merging Onto A Highway